THE MISSIONS OF GRACE COVENANT PRESBYTERIAN CHURCH

 - Good Samaritan Fund – provides a financial resource for members of our church and community.
 This fund is administered by the pastoral staff.

 - Stitchin’ With Grace – our quilting group gathers weekly to work on quilts and prayer shawls that are given to people in time of need or illness.
 These quilts are blessed in a prayer and given as a reminder that the prayers of the people of Grace Covenant surround those who receive them.
 Many of the quilts are made specifically for children.
-From 2004 through mid-2017, this group has provided 2,260 quilts to hurricane victims and to patients in hospitals.
+This group has provided over 2,260 quilts to hurricane victims and to patients in hospitals and Harbor House.

 - Food Bags – are supplied for our members, prepared by our children and youth, and distributed by our church staff to individuals coming to the church seeking food.